vl4ds/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 *name*
-    String - name of variable that will be created in this SmartApp to reference this input *type*
+    String - name of variable that will be created in this SmartApp to reference this input *title*
-    String - one of the names from the Input Types table below.
-*title*
     String - title text of this element.
 *description*